swiftlang/swift/docs/HowToGuides/FAQ.md

    git rebase --continue
    ```

-It's important to note that you should only rebase commits that have not been pushed to a public branch.
+We suggest considering to rebase only those commits that haven't been pushed to a public branch.
 If you need to tidy up commits that have already been pushed,
 it's generally better to use `git revert` to avoid causing confusion for other developers.